whizzml/examples/readme.md

 - `unify-optype` Script that matches the field optypes to a given dataset
 - `stratified-sampling` Script that implements the stratified sampling technique.
+- `stratified-split` Script that creates train/test splits maintaining classes proportion.
+- `cluster-chronological-split`: Split dataset chronologically into a Training and Test dataset based on a Cluster.
 - `low-coverage` Script that removes all the sparse fields that have coverage less than a given threshold coverage.
 - `stacked-predictions` Script that builds several predictors and